December Beekeeping UK – Fondant, Oxalic Acid and Winter Care

 - Hives isolated in quiet woodland are more at risk; clustering hives or adding visual barriers can help.

 Other small visitors, such as slugs or woodlice, are usually more of a nuisance than a threat, but general good hygiene and tidy stands help keep problems to a minimum.
-For broader disease and pest information, see Bee Diseases and Pests.
+For broader disease and pest information, see Bee Diseases and Pests and Bee Pests.

 When to leave the bees completely alone